Odyhibit/Odyhibit/README.md

-- 👋 Hi, I’m @Odyhibit
+- 👋 Hi, I’m Josh Bloom
 - 👀 Working on my B.C.S.

-- 🌱 I’m currently learning Python.
+I expect to graduate by the end of this year(2022).
+Looking forward to spending some time learning more about the art of software creation.

 <!---